-- 13. For some robots, you are asked whether the volume should be injected using the media access port.
-For an ODL robot, you are asked whether the platters should be formatted. - Note This prompt occurs for robot types that support media access ports.
-This prompt may appear for some robots that do not have these ports, since the Media Manager robot type for the robot only indicates that media access ports are possible. - 14.
-A reminder to insert the volume in the media access port or into the specified slot of the robot is displayed, and you are then returned to the main menu.
+Note For some robots, you are asked whether the volume should be injected using the media access port.
+This prompt occurs for robot types that support media access ports.
+This prompt may appear for some robots that do not have these ports, since the Media Manager robot type for the robot only indicates that media access ports are possible.

+13. A reminder to insert the volume in the media access port or into the specified slot of the robot is displayed, and you are then returned to the main menu.